 You can find the answers to many questions here, it’s very likely someone before experienced the same problem as you do.
 Otherwise you can also submit an issue ticket and wait for our help.

-This article concerns Mac OS X users only
+Last update January 31, 2023 / This article concerns Mac OS X users only

 It's known issue and we're going to release a bug fix shortly.
 Until then you may use work around including clean reinstallation.
 So please follow these steps: